 This rapid rise in EMI in Europe and Asia has led to concerns about the implications such extensive use of English may have on HE.
-Wilkinson and Zegers highlight the lack of understanding of the relationship between linguistic proficiency and the development of content knowledge, stating that, “Programmes [are] being introduced with scant underpinning of research findings into the relationships between language and content” (2007, 12).
-More recently, Dafouz (2014, 292) has pinpointed this problem as “the truth is that research in this area is still under-developed […and has] been mostly treated in an impressionistic way” and Dearden in a large scale survey concluded that “[w]e are quite some way from a ‘global’ understanding of the aims and purposes of EMI” (2014, 2).
+Wilkinson and Zegers (2007, 12) highlight the lack of understanding of the relationship between linguistic proficiency and the development of content knowledge, stating that “[p]rogrammes [are] being introduced with scant underpinning of research findings into the relationships between language and content”.More recently, Dafouz (2014, 292) has pinpointed this problem as “the truth is that research in this area is still under-developed […and has] been mostly treated in an impressionistic way” and Dearden (2014, 2) in a large scale survey concluded that “[w]e are quite some way from a ‘global’ understanding of the aims and purposes of EMI”.
 Discussions of linguistic issues in European EMI are emerging (e.g. Aguilar & Muñoz 2013; Aguilar & Rodriguez 2012; Björkman 2013; Cots et al. 2014; Dafouz et al. 2014, Doiz et al. 2013; Mauranen 2012; Smit and Dafouz 2012), and highlight the contextual nature of many findings.
 However, there has been minimal interest in language issues in Anglophone (Dippold 2015; Jenkins 2014; Tian & Lowe 2009; Ryan & Viete 2009) or Asian contexts (Kirkpatrick 2011).
 In particular, there are concerns about language ideologies which advantage native speakers of English in supposedly international Anglophone HE institutions (Jenkins 2014) and the promotion of Anglophone varieties of English internationally resulting in domain loss for other languages of academia (Cots et al. 2014; Doiz et al. 2014).
 Alternative multilingual models of EMI have been proposed in which English is viewed as an academic lingua franca belonging to, and adapted by all who use it (Preisler et al. 2011), functioning in conjunction with other languages instead of displacing them (Barnard & McLellan 2014).
 In support of this, there is a growing body of research documenting fluid and multilingual uses of ELFA (e.g. Björkman 2013; Jenkins 2014; Mauranen 2012).
 The empirical question remains, however, as to whether such multilingual and multicultural perspectives on EMI enter into key stakeholder perceptions and become sanctioned EMI practices.
 Indications from extant research present a varied picture, with sites where any notion of multilingualism is implicitly rejected, for instance Hu & Lei’s (2014: 562) comment that EMI was “adulterated” by Chinese, in contrast to positive views of established institutional multilingualism reported in Cots et al. (2014) and Doiz et al. (2014).

 The ROADMAPPING framework